 Symmetrical body appearance may not result after surgery.
-Factors such as skin tone, fatty deposits, skeletal prominence, and muscle tone may contribute to the normal asymmetry of body features.
+Factors such as skin tone, fatty deposits, skeletal prominence, and muscle tone may contribute to normal asymmetry in body features.
 Most patients have differences between the right and left sides of their bodies before any surgery is performed.
 Additional surgery may be necessary to attempt to diminish asymmetry.